DockYard/ember-in-viewport/README.md

 - `viewportUseIntersectionObserver: boolean`

   Default: Depends on browser
+  Read-only

   The Mixin by default will use the IntersectionObserver API.
 If IntersectionObserver is not supported in the target browser, ember-in-viewport will fallback to rAF.
+We prevent users from explicitly setting this to `true` as browsers lacking support for IntersectionObserver will throw an error.

   (https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)
   (https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/thresholds#Browser_compatibility)